 It’s only right to start with this one.
-Bondi is justly famous as one of the best beaches in Sydney for its golden sands, its great surf and, of course, its TV-friendly lifeguards.
-If the water doesn’t beckon you, there’s a running track, the famlous Icebergs sea pool, and plenty of trendy bars and restaurants too.
+Bondi is one of the best beaches in Sydney thanks to its golden sand, great surf and, of course, its eye-candy lifeguards.
+If the water doesn’t beckon you, there’s a running track, the famous Icebergs sea pool, and plenty of trendy bars and restaurants too.
 Visiting in the southern hemisphere winter?
 Keep your eyes peeled and you might spot a minke whale just beyond the breakers.

-Do a spot of shopping in the morning then hit the beach 20 minutes later.
-Coogee is literally that close to Sydney’s city centre.
-The locals come here to hang out and have fun.
-There are a couple of ocean baths here too, where you can enjoy a soothing swim in placid water.
-It’s ideal for the kids.
+This beach is where the locals come to hang out and have fun – so make this your first choice if you want to experience the laid back Aussie lifestyle.
+There are a couple of ocean baths here too where you can enjoy a soothing swim in placid water.
+It’s the perfect place to take the kids.

 If you’ve brought the little ones to Sydney, you should introduce them to Balmoral.
 This shallow sloping beach has gentle currents that are perfect for paddlers, and there’s lots of parkland behind the beach to explore too.
 Watersports on offer here include scuba diving and sailing, so you can keep all the family entertained.

 Hiring a car?
 Here’s a place that’s worth the petrol money.
-Palm Beach is Sydney’s most northerly beach, and the glittering sands and clear waters make a sublime place to kick back for the day.
-There’s good surfing towards the northern end of the beach, plus a generous handful of restaurants and cafes nearby. fans of soap opera Home & Away may be interested to learn that Palm Beach is used for exterior shots of fictional Summer Bay.
+Palm Beach is Sydney’s most northerly beach, and the glittering sands and clear waters make it a sublime place to kick back for the day.
+There’s good surfing towards the northern end of the beach, plus a generous handful of restaurants and cafes nearby.
+Fans of soap opera Home & Away may be interested to know that Palm Beach is used for exterior shots of fictional Summer Bay.

 With its headland and sandbank, Avalon is fast becoming the surfers’ favourite.
-The local geography helps to create classic tube waves and you’ll see surfers vie for position to catch the next one.
+The local geography helps to create classic tube waves, and you’ll see surfers vie for position to catch the next one.
 If you’re going to join them, make sure you know what you’re doing.
-And brush up on your surfers’ etiquette, because it can get popular among the breakers.
+And brush up on your surfers’ etiquette, as it can get crowded among the breakers.

 With its gentle swells, Collaroy is just the place for beginner surfers – and it offers good swimming conditions too.
-The peach-hued beach also has a freewheeler wheelchair that can go into the water.
-You’ll find a café, a few restaurants and a cinema here as well.
+This peach-hued beach also has a freewheeler wheelchair that can go into the water.
+You’ll find a café, a few restaurants and a cinema here too.